thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 implementation called `ServletContextTemplateResolver` that allowed us to obtain templates as resources from the Servlet Context.

-Besides giving you the ability to create your own template resolver by implementing `ITemplateResolver,` Thymeleaf includes three other implementations out of the box:
+Besides giving us the ability to create our own template resolver by implementing `ITemplateResolver,` Thymeleaf includes three other implementations out of the box: